 English Language Learners (children for whom English is a second language) receive targeted support to help build their English speaking, reading comprehension, vocabulary and writing skills.

-Children in the middle school who qualify may be eligible to participate in our supportive middle school study hall.
-These students will drop one class and instead, receive a period with a resource teacher to work on building up their core academic skills and to support them in their other classes.
+Children in the middle school, who qualify, may be eligible to participate in our supportive middle school study hall.
+In the place of one class, students will instead work with a resource teacher to build their core academic skills and to provide support in their other classes.

 Classroom teachers are trained in differentiating instruction to meet every child at their level and challenge them to progress to the next stage.

 In addition to classroom differentiation, children who qualify are invited to participate in a rigorous math enrichment program.
 Students in the math enrichment program meet regularly with a math instructor and participate in creative activities to challenge their math critical thinking and problem-solving skills.

 Our licensed School Social Worker meets with children individually, as well in small groups.
 She coordinates Wellness Workshops and safety initiatives for all the children at Hillel Torah.
 Our prevention education includes: